pisanvs/tedxLINTACYouth-fork/README.md

-## TEDx GECRIT

-# TEDxGECRIT - Unraveling Paradoxes Website:
+# TEDxLINTAC Youth - All Limits; Beyond Limits:

-GitHub repository for the TEDxGECRIT'23 - Unraveling Paradoxes website!
-This repository contains all the necessary code and assets to build and deploy the TEDxGECRIT event website.
+GitHub repository for the TEDxLINTAC Youth website!
+This repository contains all the necessary code and assets to build and deploy the TEDxLINTAC Youth event website.

 # Table of contents: